wallarm/product-documentation/docs/latest/admin-en/configuration-guides/protecting-against-bruteforce.md

 ## Testing

+For testing, use trigger described in the [Configuring](#configuring) section.
+To test, you will need to set the `example.com` domain to be automatically identified with the example `rent-car` application as described in [automatic application identification](../../user-guides/settings/applications.md#automatic-application-identification).

+To test the trigger:

 1. Send the number of requests that exceeds the configured threshold to the protected URI.
 For example, 50 requests to `example.com/api/v1/login`:

     ```bash